Is 6 Month LPN to RN Online Program Real? Yes, it is. We found 1 school offering 6-month LPN to RN online program …

 Sometimes patients who are usually calm can suddenly get unruly and psychology assists in diagnosing mental conditions.
-This happens often among bedridden patients who gradually develop anxiety attacks while on the road to recovery.
+This often happens among bedridden patients who gradually develop anxiety attacks while on the road to recovery.

 In this course unit, RNs learn about the roles of each vitamin and mineral required by the human body to sustain metabolism.
 This training enables nurses to identify symptoms of malnutrition and advise doctors on the best course of treatment.
-Doctors may recommend special diets and it’s up to the RN to ensure that patients eat balanced meals.
+Doctors may recommend special diets, and it’s up to the RN to ensure that patients eat balanced meals.

 RNs can also use this training to create meal plans for clients such as athletes who need personal health coaches.
-Thanks to this training, RNs can also advise patients on the best diets to avoid serious ailments such as cancer or diabetes.
+Thanks to this training, RNs can advise patients on the best diets to avoid serious ailments such as cancer or diabetes.

 Maternity nursing focuses on identifying and providing solutions to any health problems experienced during pregnancy.
 RNs create prenatal plans to ensure patients eat healthily and attend important tests to create health records for both mother and infant.
 It’s also during prenatal care that RNs help patients understand birth through cesarean section and natural delivery.

 RNs also help first-time mothers overcome anxiety by offering counseling sessions.
-Some mothers also experience postpartum depression and this mental condition interferes with breastfeeding.
+Some mothers also experience postpartum depression, and this mental condition interferes with breastfeeding.
 Maternity nursing equips RNs to identify this condition and offer effective treatment.